NooneBug/obsidian_vaults/Entity_typing_sota/paper/2018 Zhang - Fine-grained Entity Typing through Increased Discourse Context and Adaptive Classification Thresholds.md

 Authors propose a model with three encoders:

-- Entity Encoder: average of embedding of all word vectors [[Encoders - Pretrained Word Embeddings]]
+- Entity Encoder: average of embedding of all word vectors #pretrained_word_embeddings_glove
-- Sentence Level Encoder:  Bi-LSTM on the sentence [[Encoders - Neural Based Models - Recurrent architectures]] with Attention [[Encoders - Neural Based Models - Attention based architectures]]
+- Sentence Level Encoder:  Bi-LSTM on the sentence #encoders_with_recurrent_architecture with Attention #encoder_with_attention
 - Document-level Context Encoder: Multi-Level perceptron (Le and Mikolov 2014)

 The obtained encoding is compared with type embeddings [[Models with Type Representations]]